 As a retired member of the plan, you will receive a statement in January each year showing the most current information about your pension.

 Each pension statement from BC's Public Service Pension Plan shows your:

 - Gross monthly pension

 - The pension option you chose at retirement and, if applicable, how your pension will be paid to your beneficiary(ies) when you die

 - Total inflation adjustments added to your pension

-- The value of your bridge benefit if applicable, and any inflation adjustments added to your bridge benefit
+- The value of your bridge benefit, if applicable, and any inflation adjustments added to it

 Monthly pension payment

 This section shows the deductions taken from your gross monthly pension payment, including deductions for income tax and your group benefit plan (such as monthly premiums for your extended health care and dental coverage, and group life).